Search

 Dog food, bowls, a leash and anything else your furry friend needs should all stay together.
 That way, anytime your dog needs anything, you know where to find it.

-If you haven’t already got a dog collar that lights up, I strongly recommend getting one.
 My dog is black, so I wouldn’t have a clue where he was half the time at the campsite if he didn’t have a fluorescent green collar lit up around his neck.

 Even if your dog doesn’t have a tendency to wander off, it still gives you peace of mind knowing you can locate them easily in the dark.